kamadland/ministry-guide/pages/presentations/why-youth-ministry/presentation.md

 <ol>
 - As leaders, we meet as a small group.
 As the Youth Pastor, I facilitate this, but the goal is for you to lead and have input and be empowered to implement your gifts and ideas (the difference between this being a job and living out your call in the family of God).
 I am a leader among equals.  <br>
 - Then, each of you/us has a small group of youth who you get to shepherd/pastor.
 What are the benefits?  <br>
-    - Provides a "safe space"
+    - Provides a "safe space"  <br>
-    - Creates community/Belonging
+    - Creates community/Belonging  <br>
-    - A place where they have a voice and can be heard
+    - A place where they have a voice and can be heard  <br>
     - a place where they can grow in their understanding of Christ and ask questions without judgment  <br>
 </ol>
 <br>
 <br>